8 Top Arrondissements to Stay in Paris for First Time Visitors

 The Eiffel Tower from the Champs de Mars

 The 7th arrondissement is home to a hidden gem of Paris – a small monument known as the Eiffel Tower.
 Ok, all kidding aside, this neighborhood is a beautiful area of Paris, but can also be a tourist-heavy one.
 This doesn’t mean you shouldn’t stay here, though.
-It really is a beautiful area and you are conveniently located to several other great locations.
+It is very beautiful, and you are conveniently located to several other great locations.

 Other notable attractions in this area include the Musée d’Orsay, the Hotel des Invalides, the Pont Alexandre III, the Musée Rodin, and the Champs de Mars.